 NamParks IV Programme:

-The objective of NamParks IV is to:
+The objective of the NamParks IV Programme was to:

 GOPA Worldwide Consultants, in association with LCE, were appointed to the NamParks IV Project, where LCE are responsible for the Result 1 intervention (Provision of Adequate Park Infrastructure) of the NamParks IV programme.